DigitalSocrates/Experiments_in_DataScience/MLFLow_Experiments/Readme.md

                        log_models=True,
                        log_datasets=True)
 ```
-Few important points here
+Here's a breakdown of the important settings:

-1. mflow is configured to autolog for the sklearn library; please modify it if you are using a different library.
+1. MLflow is configured to autolog for the sklearn library.
+Modify it if you are using a different library.
 Also, if you include this code line
 ```mlflow.sklearn.autolog```, logging will be enabled by default.
 I have exposed it simply as a reminder.
 1. log_models is set to True
         basically we are asking MLflow to log this model as an artifact.
 Technically its not needed if you have all the parameters and other info captured, but certainly nice-to-have